Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Experiments and Results

 \section{Experiments and Results}

-For BBB, $\lambda=10$ and $\sigma_{prior}=0.1$ achieved the best validation negative log likelihood.
-For MC Dropout, adding dropout on the middle layers with a dropout rate of 0.1 (MCD-0.1) performed the best.
-We also reported results for MC Dropout with a dropout rate of 0.5 on the middle layers (MCD-0.5) for comparison since this setting is commonly used in the literature.
+To select the hyperparameters for each method, we chose the models with the lowest NLL on the validation dataset since NLL is directly related to segmentation accuracy and probability calibration.
+For BBB, $\lambda=10$ and $\sigma_{prior}=0.1$ achieved the best NLL on the validation dataset.
+For MCD, adding dropout in the middle layers with a dropout rate of 0.1 (MCD-0.1) performed the best.
+We also reported results for MC Dropout with a dropout rate of 0.5 in the middle layers (MCD-0.5), which is commonly used in the literature.